 Denver, Boulder, and the booming Front Range have tight rental markets where pet restrictions are common, making a valid ESA accommodation valuable for renters with animals.
 A valid emotional support animal letter, written by a Colorado-licensed professional, is what turns a no-pet lease into an approved accommodation.

 Our Colorado-licensed mental health professionals serve renters across the state — from the capital, Denver, to its largest city, Denver, plus Denver, Colorado Springs, Aurora and Boulder and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Generalized anxiety, panic disorder, or chronic worry that interferes with focus, sleep, or daily routines.